lucasFigueira1/lucasFigueira1/README.md

 <h2> Hi there 👋 It's <a href="https://lucasfigueira.vercel.app/">Lucas</a> </h2>

-I'm a 19 years old Frontend Developer from Argentina. 🛸🕺
+I'm a 19 years old Fullstack Developer from Argentina. 🛸🕺

 <br>